 Having your chimney swept and inspected anunually improves the air quality in your home and also prevents potential hazards such as chimney in-structure fires, creosote build-up, smoke and /or carbon monoxide, cracks and obstructions.
 Neglecting care of a chimney can restrict the flow of gas, causing smoke to reenter the home or even cause a fire.
 There are more then 18,000 chimney fires every year!
-Annual maintenance is recommended for all pellet fuel chimneys and oil chimneys for your safety and optimum performance of your fireplace and chimney.
+Annual maintenance is recommended for all chimneys for your safety and optimum performance of your fireplace and chimney.

 Chimney sweeping typically takes 45 minutes to two hours, although a thorough inspection of your chimney and fireplace may add additional time to our visit.
 During the visit, our chimney technicians will remove byproducts of combustion like creosote using specialized brushes and power cleaning tools, as well as industrial vacuums to control airborne dust.
 We clean most chimneys from inside the home to better control dust.

 Chimney sweeping will not leave a mess in your home, drop cloths will be used to protect your home during the cleaning, and our fireplace technicians will lay out all equipment on clean drop cloths.
 A vacuum collects the debris as we brush the chimney.

 Free-standing wood stoves are a bit more difficult to sweep, as the pipes that are connected at the top turn into the masonry chimney.
 This usually requires disconnection and reconnection.
 Wood stoves should be swept once a year as they generate a substantial amount of creosote.